 Imko Binnerts, master chef, and the most famous fish restaurateur in the Netherlands, has settled at the foot of the dunes in Wijk aan Zee, on the coast northwest of Amsterdam.
 He and his partner, wine specialist Cathy Moerdijk, welcome guests at Villa De Klughte, a chalet-style building with more than a century of history.
 The restaurant is called Puur Zee, meaning Pure Sea, and serves a menu based on fish from the neighboring North Sea.
 And it goes without saying that the dishes are accompanied by outstanding wines.
 The suites are named after famous Dutch seaside resorts and this theme is carried through in the styling of the room.
 Each room has a king-size bed in which you can dream away after dinner.
 On the other side of the dunes, around 300 metres away, is one of the widest beaches in the Netherlands.
 It’s a real family beach, which also popular with kite surfers, so there’s always something to keep you entertained.
 There’s an outdoor swimming pool in Villa De Klughte’s garden.

 The vicinity of the medieval town of Oberwesel is known for its excellent Rhine wines.
 Steeply sloped vineyards cover the hills.
 Nature in the Oberes Mittelrheintal is dazzling and listed on the UNESCO World Heritage Sites.
 Here, high above the Rhine valley, is lies Burghotel & Restaurant Auf Schönburg.
 A lovingly restored castle which dates back to the year 966.
+One look at the photo of this castle hotel in enough to see that it is a bucket-list experience.
 The rooms have been restored with an eye for detail and for the castle’s history: they feature four-poster beds, alcoves, stained-glass windows, plastered ceilings and balconies with views over the meandering Rhine.
 The kitchen is well stocked with seasonal and regional produce and the cellar holds the very best regional wines.